zer0cache/matic-docs/docs/faq/staking-faq.md

 ### How to restake rewards?

 Go to “My Account” to check "Your Delegations".
-Clicking on "Restake Reward" will ask you for confirmation from your Metamask account.
+Clicking on "Restake Reward" will ask you for confirmation from your MetaMask account.
 Once you confirm the transaction, only then the restake transaction would be complete.

 `Step 1` <br/>
 <img src={useBaseUrl("img/staking_faq/restake-rewards1.png")} height="300px"/><br/>